bacalhau-project/bacalhau/docs/examples/workload-onboarding/python-pandas/index.md

 ## Running Pandas Locally

-To run Pandas script on Bacalhau for analysis, first we will place the Pandas script in a container and then run it at scale on Bacalhau.
+To run the Pandas script on Bacalhau for analysis, first, we will place the Pandas script in a container and then run it at scale on Bacalhau.
 To get started, you need to install the Pandas library from pip.

 ```bash